Here we will talk about 10 tips on a low-cost DIY chicken coop. You can create a work of masterpiece using your handwork and a little creativity.

 What To Consider In Your Chicken Coop Ideas

-Whether creating your own blueprints or finding a free one online helps to know what to look for.
-Some of the things you should include are:
+Whether creating your own blueprints or finding a free one online helps you know what to look for.
+Some of the things you should consider for a perfect coop are:

 - A chicken door and ramp so that your chickens have an easy way in and out.

-Then you can save the rest of your money to get the chickens you want and spoil them with a landscaped run.
+Then you can save the rest of your money from getting the chickens you want and spoil them with a landscaped run.
 Starting to raise chickens doesn’t have to be hard or expensive.

 Below is a Pinterest friendly photo…. so you can pin it to your Backyard Chicken Board!!